 Meet The Team

-Royal Malewane’s Anti-Poaching Dog Unit, also known as Tango K9, is at the forefront of curbing the detrimental effects of poaching in the Greater Kruger National Park.
+The reserve where Royal Malewane is located has an Anti-Poaching Dog Unit, also known as Tango K9, which is at the forefront of curbing the detrimental effects of poaching in the Greater Kruger National Park.
 The remarkable capabilities of Tango K9, which consists of a team of passionate Rangers, Multi-Purpose dog’s and dedicated Trailing dog’s, far exceed what technology can yet deliver when it comes to the detection, apprehension, and tracking of poachers on the ground.

 The dedicated Trailing dog’s are experts in trailing human scent and have the ability to “back track” allowing the Ranger’s to confirm suspects activities on the reserve once apprehended.
 The Multi-purpose dog’s are perfect all-rounders who specialise in handler protection, suspect apprehension and the detection of various forms of contraband in hard-to-find places.
 Tango K9’s counter poaching operations also include anti-poaching patrols, snare sweeps, preventative maintenance of the reserve boundaries and community education.